bifravst/bifravst/docs/firmware/Protocol.md

-Once theses measurements are about to be sent (in which case there is a cellular connection and at least the network time is known), the relative timestamps can be converted to absolute timestamps using the _relative_ timestamps of the network or the gps time.
+Once theses measurements are about to be sent (in which case there is a cellular connection and at least the network time is known), the relative timestamps can be converted to absolute timestamps using the _relative_ timestamps of the network or the GPS time.

 This way all data is sent with precise timestamps to the cloud where the device time is used when visualizing data to accurately reflect _when_ the datum was